emeraldrazer/emeraldrazer/README.md

 As a software engineer in C#, I have developed and maintained complex systems with a strong focus on performance, maintainability, and code quality.
 My expertise in .NET framework, MVC, and Web API has allowed me to create scalable and reliable enterprise-grade applications.

 I believe in writing clean, maintainable, and efficient code that not only meets the requirements but also adheres to industry standards and best practices.
-If you are looking for a talented and dedicated backend developer or software engineer, feel free to reach out to me.
+If you are looking for a dedicated backend developer or software engineer, feel free to reach out to me.

 * 🌍  I'm based in Serbia
 * ✉️  You can contact me at [mmarko2906@gmail.com](mailto:mmarko2906@gmail.com)